The Great Silk Road Adventure: Xi'an to Istanbul

 Breakfast, Lunch, Dinner

-This morning we’ll visit the largest mosque in Central Asia and the mausoleum of their first President “Turkmenbashy”, before travelling out to Nissa, the 3rd Century BC capital of the Parthians.
+This morning we’ll visit the largest mosque in Central Asia and the mausoleum of their first President “Turkmenbashy”, before travelling out to Nissa, the 3rd century BC capital of the Parthians.
 We’ll then pay a visit to a nearby stud farm to see some of the beautiful pure-bred Akhel Teke, or ‘heavenly’ horses, where we’ll enjoy lunch.
 Finally we end our busy day back in the city with a visit to the National Museum.

 Divan Hotel or similar